fbaumdicker/SpacerPlacer/README.md

    ```bash
    python spacerplacer.py <input_path> <output_path> -it spacer_fasta [more_options]
    ```
-or without specfiying the input type, as "spacer_fasta" is the default. "input_path" is the top-level directory of the run, in this case "path-to-experiment/experiment".
+or without specifying the input type, as "spacer_fasta" is the default. "input_path" is the top-level directory of the run, in this case "path-to-experiment/experiment".

 ### CRISPRCasdb or CRISPRCasFinder input format